JonPSmith/NetCore.AutoRegisterDi/READMe.md

 #### 1. The `RegisterAssemblyPublicNonGenericClasses` method

-The `RegisterAssemblyPublicNonGenericClasses` method will find all the classes in the assembly that I referenced that are considered useful for registering.
+The `RegisterAssemblyPublicNonGenericClasses` method will find all the classes in

-The exact criteria I use are:
+1. If no assemblies are provided then it scans the assembly that called this method.
+2. You can provide one or more assemblies to be scanned.
+The easiest way to reference an assembly is to use something like this `Assembly.GetAssembly(typeof(MyService))`, which gets the assembly that `MyService` was defined in.

+I only consider classes which match ALL of the critera below:

 - Public access
 - Not nested, e.g. It won't look at classes defined inside other classes
 - Not Generic, e.g. MyClass\<T\>
 - Not Abstract

-The method takes a list/array of assemblies to scan.
-Two typical ways of providing an assembly are:

-- `Assembly.GetExecutingAssembly()`, which does what is says
-- `Assembly.GetAssembly(typeof(YourClass))`, which gets the assembly that `YourClass` was defined in.

 #### 2. The `Where` method

 Pretty straightforward - you are provided with the `Type` of each class and you can filter by any of the `Type` properties etc. This allows you to do things like only registering certain classes, e.g `Where(c => c.Name.EndsWith("Service"))`

 *NOTE: Useful also if you want to register some classes with a different timetime scope - See next section.*

 #### 3. The `AsPublicImplementedInterfaces` method